CPHCRD/sgrq/README.md

 ## Getting Started

-If you are interested in testing out the application you can download the latest pre-built package version for Windows, Mac and Linux on [sgrq.github.io](http://sgrq.github.io).
+If you are interested in testing out the application you can download the latest pre-built package version for Windows, Mac and Linux on [sgrq.github.io](http://sgrq.github.io) or access directly via browser on [sgrq.netlify.app](https://sgrq.netlify.app/).

 All previous versions can be found under the [release section](https://github.com/cphcrd/sgrq/releases) of this repository.